timwhitlock/node-twitter-api/README.md

 # Twitter API library for NodeJS

-* Supports REST and Streaming APIs to version 1.1
+* Supports version 1.1 of Twitter's REST and Streaming APIs
-* See examples for usage
+* See examples directiory for usage

+## Install

+`npm install twitter-api`